Occupied Princeton

 Destruction & Disrespect

-• The First Presbyterian Church—a cornerstone of the community—was desecrated and used as a horse stable.
+• The British used First Presbyterian Church—a cornerstone of the community— as a horse stable and burned its pews.